-If you suffer from Diabetes, then you know how much hassle it can be to test your insulin levels.
-Dexcom is aiming to make life much easier with the help of the Dexcom G6 which is scheduled to launch this year.
+If you suffer from Diabetes, you know how much hassle it can be to test your insulin levels.
+Dexcom aims to make life much easier with the help of the Dexcom G6, which is scheduled to launch this year.

 - 5 Common Dexcom Errors and How to Fix Them